Should surfers wear helmets? Concussions an increasing concern in growing sport - NewsBreak

 Simms encourages all surfers — those who picked up the hobby during the pandemic and multi-year pros — to wear helmets.
 They may not prevent all concussions, but they can help protect surfers when they hit sand, a reef or the board itself.

 “It’s not the size of the wave at all.
 In fact, it’s nothing to do with that.
 When it’s your time, it’s your time.
-And that’s that, period,” Simms said.Noblesville teen recovering after being hit by a car; family wants safety measures added
+And that’s that, period,” Simms said.St.
+Pete woman arrested for selling neighbor’s cars for scrap, affidavit says

 He and other helmet advocates may be making progress.